-Commodity trading firms are not a source of systemic risk The FSB has a similar definition.5 It identifies three crucial criteria for assessing systemic risk: size, substitutability (i.e., the ability of other firms or entities to provide the services previously supplied by a failed firm), and interconnectedness.
+Commodity trading firms are not a source of systemic risk

+Their balance sheets are much more robust than banks The FSB has a similar definition.
+It identifies three crucial criteria for assessing systemic risk: size, substitutability (i.e., the ability of other firms or entities to provide the services previously supplied by a failed firm), and interconnectedness.